Synerty/synerty-peek/docs/setup_os_requirements/setup_os_requirements_macos/SetupOSRequirementsMacOS.rst

 Download the following from oracle.

-The version used in these instructions is :code:`12.1.0.2.0`.
+The version used in these instructions is :code:`12.2.0.1.0`.

-.. note:: Oracle version 12.2 is not available for macOS.
+.. note:: Oracle version 18.3 is not available for macOS.

 #.
-Download the "Instant Client Package - Basic" from
+Download the "Basic Package" from
     http://www.oracle.com/technetwork/topics/intel-macsoft-096467.html

 #.
-Download the "Instant Client Package - SDK" from
+Download the "SDK Package" from
     http://www.oracle.com/technetwork/topics/intel-macsoft-096467.html

 Copy these files to :file:`~/oracle` on the peek server.